U.S. administration defends Obamacare contractor after UK probe

 | WASHINGTON

-WASHINGTON The Obama administration on Tuesday defended a decision to award outsourcing company Serco Inc a $1.25 billion contract to help implement new online health insurance exchanges after word the contractor's parent company was under investigation in Britain.
+WASHINGTON The Obama administration on Tuesday defended a decision to award outsourcing company Serco Inc a $1.25 billion (825.57 million pounds) contract to help implement new online health insurance exchanges after word the contractor's parent company was under investigation in Britain.

-Serco Inc, U.S. subsidiary of Serco Group Plc, will help review and process paper applications from consumers who apply for subsidized insurance coverage through federally operated exchanges in 34 states, according to the 12-year contract awarded by the Department of Health and Human Services.
+Serco Inc, U.S. subsidiary of Serco Group Plc (SRP.L), will help review and process paper applications from consumers who apply for subsidized insurance coverage through federally operated exchanges in 34 states, according to the 12-year contract awarded by the Department of Health and Human Services.

 "Serco is a highly skilled company that has a proven track record in providing cost-effective services to numerous other (U.S.) federal agencies," said Brian Cook, a spokesman for the Centers for Medicare and Medicaid Services (CMS), the HHS agency overseeing implementation of the exchanges.